 International collaborations on antibiotic resistance

 Increasing antibiotic resistance threatens to undermine modern basic health care and advanced medical care.
-Co-operation between countries, veterinary and human medicine, as well as involvement of the environmental sector open up for new opportunities for sustainable change.
+Co-operation between countries, veterinary and human medicine, as well as the environmental sector opens up to new opportunities for sustainable change.

-- Global initiatives for surveillance of antimicrobial resistance
+- WHO Collaborating Centre for antimicrobial resistance containment

 - NDPHS Antimicrobial Resistance Expert Group (AMR-EG)